-- The manual control type, in the case that operating the channels through the on-board pushbuttons is necessary for testing or for other purposes. - Whether to send error notifications or not to the bus. - Enabling or disabling the Logic Functions module. - Heartbeat or periodic "still-alive" notification. - Advanced power supply control for electrical grids under certain determined particularities. - Whether saved scenes are kept after download or the ones configured by parameters are loaded.
+- The manual control type, in the case that operating the channels through the on-board pushbuttons is necessary for testing or for other purposes. - Whether to send error notifications or not to the bus. - Enabling or disabling the Inputs module (only for DIMinBOX DX2). - Enabling or disabling the Logic Functions module. - Heartbeat or periodic "still-alive" notification. - Advanced power supply control for electrical grids under certain determined particularities.